-Parents will be contacted promptly by the school to notify them of detentions, requests for meetings or to report misbehaviour.
+Parents will be contacted promptly by the school to notify them of detentions, requests for meetings or to report serious misbehaviour.
+Minor behavioural issues are notified through the ClassCharts system.

 Reported incidents of student misbehaviour will be investigated, and where reasonable, staff and student statements will ensure that all involved have the chance to say what happened.
 Where the school considers it appropriate, police and/or other relevant bodies will be informed of incidents and engaged in support for further advice for both students and staff.